John Roselli: 1970s

 On June 24 and September 22, 1975, Roselli testified before the 1975 U.S. Senate Select Committee on Intelligence (SSCIA) led by Idaho Senator Frank Church about the CIA plan to kill Castro, Operation Mongoose.
 Shortly before Roselli testified, an unknown person shot and killed Giancana in the basement of his Illinois home.
 This happened just days before Giancana was to testify before the committee.
 Giancana's murder supposedly prompted Roselli to permanently leave Los Angeles and Las Vegas for Miami.

 On April 23, 1976, Roselli was called before the committee to testify about a conspiracy to kill President John F. Kennedy.
 Three months after his first round of testimony on the Kennedy assassination, the Committee wanted to recall Roselli.
 However, at this point, he had been missing since July 28.
 On August 3, Tennessee Senator Howard Baker, a member of the new SSCIA, requested that the FBI investigate Roselli's disappearance.

 Death

-On August 7, 1976, ten days after his disappearance, Roselli's decomposing body was found by a fisherman in a 55-gallon steel fuel drum floating in Dumfoundling Bay near Miami.
-He died of asphyxiation.
-Federal investigators suggested he may have been killed by Chicago mobsters for keeping an unfair share of the mob's gambling interests in Las Vegas.
+On 28 July 1976, Roselli was reported missing by his sister, who he had been living with in Plantation, Florida.
+A few days later his car was found parked at Miami International Airport with his golf clubs in the trunk.
+On August 7, ten days after his disappearance, Roselli's decomposing body was found by a fisherman in a 55-gallon steel fuel drum floating in Dumfoundling Bay near Miami.
+His legs were sawed off, and his body was bent in half to fit him into the container.
+Chains tied to the drum were unsuccessful in preventing it from resurfacing.
+He had died of asphyxiation.
+At the time, federal investigators suggested he may have been killed by Chicago mobsters for keeping an unfair share of the mob's gambling interests in Las Vegas.
 At the behest of some members of the United States Senate, United States Attorney General Edward H. Levi instructed the FBI to find out if Roselli's earlier testimony regarding the CIA plot to assassinate Castro may have led to his murder.

-The FBI investigation summarized that Roselli was killed by Frank "The German" Schweihs, Vincent Incerro and two other suspects.
-The contract was sanctioned by the Chicago Outfit's consigliere, Tony Accardo, because "Roselli was becoming a public source of embarrassment to La Cosa Nostra".
+The FBI investigation found that Roselli was killed by Frank "The German" Schweihs, Vincent Incerro and two other suspects.
+The contract was sanctioned by the Chicago Outfit's consigliere, Tony Accardo because "Roselli was becoming a public source of embarrassment to La Cosa Nostra".